yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/IMPLEMENT_WITH_YOUR_DATASETS.md

 - Monitor RSS coverage and probability variance to trigger fallbacks if data quality dips below thresholds captured in the reports.
 - Run regression guardrails before deployment: `pytest tests/regression -q` keeps manifests aligned with reports and verifies the shortlist; `pytest tests/ingestion_service -q` exercises the async API.
 - Inspect your forward replay equivalent of `models/oos_replay_summary_latest.json`; aim for at least the current baseline (base: 12 gate hits, blender: ≈16 % coverage).
 If deployable masks fall back to zero, widen thresholds or stage a fallback gate prior to launch (keep an archived zero-coverage snapshot like `...oct_nov_2025.json` for regression).
+- Ensure your inference path uses the updated stride-aware batching in `training/infer.predict_tcn` so experiments with smaller strides do not overload memory.